 Broken Nose / Nasal Fracture

-What we normally call a “Broken Nose” is a crack or fracture to one, or both of the nasal bones.
+What we normally call a “Broken Nose” is a crack or fracture to one or both of the nasal bones.
 These bones are small and oblong shaped.
 They are the thinnest bones in the body and the most often fractured.
-The size of these bones vary with the individual.
-Coming together at the center top of the nose, they form the “bridge” of the nose.
-Just below the “bridge” is the septum, which is not a bone but cartilage that separates the nose into sides.
+The size of these bones varies with the individual.
+Coming together at the center top of the nose, they form the top of the “bridge” of the nose.
+The lower part of the “bridge” is the septum, which is not a bone along the nasal dorsum but cartilage that separates the nose into sides.

 A fractured nasal bone is most often the result of a sudden blunt impact.
 Since the nose is out there, protruding from the face, it is a common facial injury.
 A mild fracture may only result in minimal swelling and a brief nosebleed.
 It is quite possible that you won’t even be aware of the break.
-That is, unless there is deformity to the nose alignment which could change the shape of the nose or your ability to breathe well.
+That is unless there is deformity to the nose alignment which could change the shape of the nose or your ability to breathe well.

 A severe fracture will be much easier to notice.
-The nose is usually deformed.
-There is a much greater nose bleed.
-Possibly one, or both of the nostril passages are blocked, with air flow problems caused by a deviated septum.
+The nose is usually deformed appearing.
+There is generally a much greater nosebleed.
+Possibly one, or both of the nostril passages could be blocked, with airflow problems caused by a deviated septum or valve collapse.

 Your doctor may or may not get an x-ray for this injury.
 X-rays are generally not required.
 Using a nasal speculum (a lighted instrument which gently spreads the nostrils and allows inspection), they will check out the inside of the passageways and the nasal septum.